Sweet Neon Dreams

 As for the future, Neon Dreams will perform dates all over Canada this summer, like The Glow Fair Festival in Ottawa, Aboriginal Day Live in Winnipeg and with The Chainsmokers at the Calgary Stampede.

 "We strive to be that band that is going to always be putting out good music, always got a tune happening on the radio and is touring internationally, says LeRue.
-"Pretty much what we're doing now, just on a global scale." a
+"Pretty much what we're doing now, just on a global scale."

 THE SCENE »